tahaxtrex/tahaxtrex/README.md

 ---

-🎓 I'm a Computer Science student at Constructor University, currently expanding my skills in full-stack development, backend architecture, and real-world AI applications.
+🎓 I'm a Computer Science student at Constructor University, currently expanding my skills in web development and real-world AI applications.
 I’m passionate about solving problems with code.

-I believe in **learning by building**, and I use every opportunity — projects, courses, or Internship experience — to sharpen both my technical and collaborative skills.
+I believe in **learning by building**, and I use every projects, courses, or Internship experience to improuve both my technical and collaborative skills.

 ![Profile views](https://komarev.com/ghpvc/?username=tahaxtrex)
 ---